 - Learn the most current art education instructional methods for engaging students in studio art practice and response to artwork;

-- During the two, 6-week summer residencies, participate in a rich graduate school culture on MICA's campus that includes lectures by guest artists, critics, and art educators;
+- Participate in a rich graduate school culture on MICA's campus that includes lectures by guest artists, critics, and art educators;

-- During the summer, fall, and spring semesters, learn how to design and implement a classroom research study on a topic related to student learning in art;
+- Learn how to design and implement a classroom research study on a topic related to student learning in art;

-- During the fall and spring semesters, participate in online studio art seminars, as well as online art education courses on contemporary and historical contexts of art education.
+- Participate in online studio art seminars, as well as online art education courses on contemporary and historical contexts of art education.